michellab/BioSimSpace/test/README.md

 ## Directory layout

-The main directory is `tests`.
+The main directory is `test`.
 Inside this are subdirectories for each of the BioSimSpace sub-modules, which include files containing all of the unit tests.

 The test suite is intended to be run using [`pytest`](https://docs.pytest.org/en/latest/contents.html).